Oliver Tambo

-Oliver Reginald Kaizana Tambo (27 October 1917 – 24 April 1993) was a South African anti-apartheid politician and activist who served as President of the African National Congress (ANC) from 1967 to 1991.
+Oliver Reginald Kaizana Tambo (27 October 1917 – 24 April 1993) was a South African anti-apartheid politician, activist, and revolutionary who served as President of the African National Congress (ANC) from 1967 to 1991.

 Biography

 Childhood

-Oliver Tambo was born on 27 October 1917 in the village of Nkantolo in Bizana; eastern Pondoland in what is now the Eastern Cape.
-Most of the people in the village were farmers.
+Oliver Tambo was born on 27 October 1917 in the village of Nkantolo about 20 kilometres from Bizana; eastern Pondoland in what is now the Eastern Cape.
+Pondoland, known for its rich, fertile land, was the last chiefdom in South Africa to remain independent; its annexation by the British in the late 19th century marked the final stage of colonial dispossession in the region .Most of the people in the village were farmers.

 His father, Mzimeni Tambo, was the son of a farmer and an assistant salesperson at a local trading store.
 Mzimeni had four wives and ten children, all of whom were literate.
-Oliver's mother, Mzimeni's third wife, was called Julia.
+Oliver's mother, Julia, was Mzimeni's third wife.
+Tambo's father was very aware of the British annexation, and expressed sentiment by naming Oliver,"Kaizana", after the German Kaiser Wilhelm II, Britains enemy during World War I.

 Education

-Tambo graduated high school in 1938 as one of the top students.
-After this, Tambo was admitted to the University of Fort Hare but in 1940 he, along with several others including Nelson Mandela, was expelled for participating in a student strike.
-In 1942, Tambo returned to his former high school in Johannesburg to teach science and mathematics.
+Oliver began his formal education at the age of seven at the Ludeke Methodist School, and completed his primary education at Holy Cross Mission.
+He later moved to Johannesburg where he attended St Peter’s College (present day St. Martin's School) in Rosettenville graduating in 1938 as one of the top students.
+Tambo initially wanted to study medicine but at the time, black students were not allowed to. he then opted to study sciences when he was admitted to the University of Fort Hare but in 1940 he, along with several others including Nelson Mandela, was expelled for participating in a student strike led by him in demand of a democratically elected students council.
+In 1942, Tambo returned to his former high school in Johannesburg to teach science and mathematics.Where he taught some future prominent figures like Duma Nokwe, first African Supreme Court advocate and later on went on to became the secretary-general of the ANC.